Sustainable Packaging Showdown: Compostable, Biodegradable & Recyclable Materials

 Even better, using recycled materials reduces the need for virgin materials.
 It helps brands cut carbon emissions while extending material life cycles.

 But not all recyclable packaging is created equal.
-Some plastics may technically be recyclable but rarely get processed due to low market demand or contamination.
+Some plastics may technically be recyclable, but rarely get processed due to low market demand or contamination.
 Clear labeling and design-for-recycling principles help bridge this gap.

 Cosmetics & Health Products